Skip to content

 public readonly code: string,

-public readonly context?: Record<string, unknown>
+public readonly details?: Record<string, unknown>

 );